What’s New

 Clusters

-Displays the two-dimensional MDS plot, with points grouped into clusters.
+The Clusters option displays the two-dimensional MDS plot, with points grouped into clusters.
 The number of clusters is determined by the user in the Settings menu option.
 There are two types of cluster display - Rays, where each point in a cluster is connected to the cluster’s center; and Polygons, where clusters appear as convex polygons, with smooth corners.
 The default cluster names are number 1,…,k where k is the selected number of clusters.
 However, the user can choose more descriptive cluster names via the Settings menu.
+Here, we show just the polygon view, and with cluster 3 named “Collaboration”.

 Dendrogram and Phylogenic tree